Floor 3, Susan and John Hess Family Gallery and Theater

 Readers include Dennis Cooper, Timothy DuWhite, Karen Finley, Chitra Ganesh, Camilo Godoy, Miguel Gutierrez, Carmelita Tropicana, Jack Waters, and Peter Cramer.

 This event has reached ticketing capacity.
 A limited number of standby tickets will be available at the admissions desk on a first-come, first-served basis.
 The standby line will open one hour prior to the program’s start time.
+This event will be live-streamed on YouTube.

 Dennis Cooper is a writer of novels, poetry, journalism, theater, and film whose most recent works are a feature film, Permanent Green Light (2018), made in collaboration with Zac Farley, and Zac's Coral Reef (2018), a book of short fiction composed of animated gifs.
 He was one of the first to publish David Wojnarowicz's work in his literary zine Little Caesar and is honored to have called David a literary comrade and friend.